itslanguage/itslanguage-docs/docs/websocket/feedback.md

 ---------|--------|------------
-sentence | `int`  | The index of the sentence, starting at `0`. feedback | `bool` | Feedback score, `false` means bad and `true` means good. words    | `list` | The expected and recognized words in the sentence.
+sentence | `int`  | The index of the sentence, starting at `0`. feedback | `bool` | Feedback score, `false` means bad and `true` means good. words    | `list` | All expected and recognized words in the sentence.

 The list of words each contain the following fields: